Former robodebt minister denies responsibility

-Former Liberal minister Alan Tudge has denied that he was responsible for the robodebt scheme being illegal.
+Former Liberal minister Alan Tudge has denied responsibility for the disgraced robodebt scheme being illegal.

 Mr Tudge, who was human services minister between 2016 and 2017, told the royal commission into the Centrelink debt recovery scheme that while he was in charge for matters in his department, he wasn’t responsible for the scheme’s “lawful implementation”.